Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 When the SOUT procedure is completed and the report on its results is approved, the employer must:

-Somehow in one of the issues of the magazine "Labor protection" in the 2000s, an approximate standard was calculated for the timing of research on working conditions at workplaces.
-The procedure was previously called certification of workplaces ((SOUT - Special assessment, - ed.)).
-It consisted of 13 working hours per place and included measurements of harmful and hazardous production factors (VOPF, - ed.), Chronological measurements and preparation of a complete reporting package of documentation.
-These watches were not regulated by regulatory documents, it was a kind of statistical analysis.
+Somehow, in one of the issues of the Okhrana Labor magazine in the 2000s, an indicative standard was calculated for the timing of research on working conditions in the workplace.
+The procedure was previously called certification of workplaces ((SOUT - Special Assessment, - ed.)).
+It was 13 working hours per place and included the measurement of harmful and hazardous production factors (HOPF, - ed.), chronological measurements and the preparation of a complete reporting package of documentation.
+These hours were not regulated by regulatory documents, it was a kind of statistical analysis.

 The essence of the special assessment of working conditions

-• Optimal; permissible;
+• Optimal; valid;

 • Harmful; dangerous.

-Who needs to perform SOUT?
+Who needs to carry out SOUT?

-1) Entrepreneurs carrying out activities without hiring workers;
+1) Entrepreneurs conducting activities without hiring employees;

 2) For employers - individuals.